 Now we aren’t going to recommend a terrible phone with a good camera here, but we are valuing the camera above all else.
 If your smartphone is your only camera or if you depend on your smartphone to capture the best image every time then take a look at these standout options.

-The Pixel 3 doesn’t come close to having the best camera hardware on any Android smartphone, but there is no device that as reliably captures a good image as the Pixel 3 and Pixel 3 XL.
-On top of that you have unlimited full-resolution storage of your photos and videos from your Pixel 3 or Pixel 3 XL through January 31st, 2022.
+The release of the Pixel 4 doesn’t make the Pixel 3 any less capable of a smartphone camera and of course the price point on it continues to drop.
+On top of that you do still get the benefit of unlimited full-resolution storage of your photos and videos from your Pixel 3 or Pixel 3 XL through January 31st, 2022.
 Selfie fans will appreciate the ultrawide front camera option that allows you to get everyone in that impromptu shot.
-If you are happy to let the smartphone do the work the Pixel 3 is the easy choice.
+If you are happy to let the smartphone do the work the Pixel 3 remains an excellent choice for those not sold on the Pixel 4.

 - Rear Camera: 12.2MP w/ OIS + EIS, f/1.8 aperture